mauroservienti/milestone.github.io/_posts/2020-01-27-paging-and-sorting-in-distributed-systems-oh-my.md

 header_image: /img/posts/paging-and-sorting-in-distributed-systems-oh-my/header.jpg
 title: "Paging and sorting in distributed systems, oh my!"
 author: Mauro Servienti
-synopsis: "Paging and sorting sound like a controversial and complex topic when it comes to displaying data in distributed systems; however, as not all that glitters is gold, not necessarily paging and sorting need to be complicated, even in distributed systems."
+synopsis: "Paging and sorting sound like a controversial and complex topic when it comes to displaying data; however, they don't need to be, even in distributed systems."
 tags:
 - SOA
 - Services ViewModel Composition
 category: view-model-composition
 ---
-Paging and sorting sound like a controversial and complex topic when it comes to displaying data in distributed systems; however, as not all that glitters is gold, not necessarily paging and sorting need to be complicated, even in distributed systems.
+Paging and sorting sound like a controversial and complex topic when it comes to displaying data; however, they don't need to be, even in distributed systems.

 In the [blog posts series about ViewModel Composition](/categories/view-model-composition) we used as a sample domain model a list of products composed by the following services: